The Most Common Problems With Home Heating Furnaces

 - If you have a gas furnace, the gas valve may have been shut off, or the pilot light may have gone out.
 To fix this, check your furnace’s ignition.

-- As a last effort, make sure your thermostat itself isn’t faulty.
+- Make sure your thermostat itself isn’t faulty.

 The Blower Is Continuously Running